Patients With ALS Qualify for Medical Marijuana in Ohio

 Amyotrophic lateral sclerosis is currently a qualifying condition for medical marijuana in Ohio, and individuals experiencing symptoms related to ALS can schedule their appointment now.
-Amyotrophic lateral sclerosis (ALS) is an umbrella term used for a group of neurological disorders involving voluntary muscle movement.
+Amyotrophic lateral sclerosis (ALS) is an umbrella term for neurological disorders involving voluntary muscle movement.
 ALS is part of a larger group of conditions referred to as motor neuron diseases.
-All motor neuron diseases are related to the gradual deterioration, and eventual death, of motor neurons, which are responsible for connecting the brain with voluntary muscles.
+All motor neuron diseases are related to the gradual deterioration and eventual death, of motor neurons, which are responsible for connecting the brain with voluntary muscles.

 ALS impedes voluntary muscle movement, which includes daily actions like chewing, walking, and even talking.
 It is a progressive disease, meaning symptoms become increasingly worse over time.
 Symptoms of ALS include muscle twitches, cramps, or stiffness, and difficulty chewing or swallowing.
 These are things that most people experience at some point in their lives, and in themselves are not cause for alarm.
 That is why early signs of ALS are easy to overlook, and the condition is oftentimes not diagnosed until symptoms have progressed to later stages.